 , you can ask the team to make having extra textbooks an

 .
-Stress that having extra books makes it easier for your child to stay organized and remember to
+Stress that having extra books makes it easier for your child to stay organized and remember to do homework.)

 8. Schedule a regular time to do a backpack check-in.